rennyavm/blog/161107-queuing-optimization-based-on-update-frequency.md

 Now I know that the rate of change varies with time-to-event via a -1/3 power, I can determine the relative frequency each event needs to appear in the queue.
 It means that, for example, if I want an event one year out to appear once in the queue, an event coming up in 8 hours should appear ![png](img/161108-queuing-optimization/eq06.png) times in the queue.

-To implement this, I set the frequency of an event 365 days away to 1 (and the few events further than a year out as well) and I calculate the required number of appearances for all events, with a limit of 10.3 (the frequency of an event 8 hours away).
+To implement this (in Python), I set the frequency of an event 365 days away to 1 (and the few events further than a year out as well) and I calculate the required number of appearances for all events, with a limit of 10.3 (the frequency of an event 8 hours away).
 To build the queue, I represent it by a number line from 0 to 1, and I drop each event onto it at as many positions as required, evenly spaced along the line.
 For example, an event with frequency 5 gets dropped at `[0.1, 0.3, 0.5, 0.7, 0.9]`.
 And that's it: downloading listings for events in the resulting order updates upcoming events more frequently than events further out, with a relative frequency that mirrors the actual update frequency of prices.

 ```python